clydeio/clydeio/README.md

 Clyde is modular and extremely configurable.
 Its core is responsible to read the configuration, load the required filters and connect them to be executed in the desired order.
 The real job is done by each filter: rate limiting, authentication, logging, etc.

+## How to use Clyde?

+Clyde can be used both standalone or as a middleware.

+TODO - Continue documenting.

 ## Filters, Providers and Consumers

 Clyde is based on three main concepts: consumers, filters and providers.